sarikasingh30/code_skiller_CB/nats-server/theory/README.md

         - It ensures data is not altered during transmission.
         - It meets security standards required by industries like finance and healthcare.

-## Using NATS for Microservices Communication
+##  How NATS Simplifies Microservices Communication for Scalability ?

 Microservices (Microservices Architecture) is a software design approach where an application is built as a collection of small, independent, and loosely coupled services.
 Each service in a microservices architecture focuses on a specific business capability and operates as an independent module that can be developed, deployed, and scaled separately.

 Microservices communication with NATS involves using NATS as a messaging system to facilitate communication between different microservices in a distributed application architecture.

-## Why Use NATS for Microservices Communication?
+### Why Use NATS for Microservices Communication?
 - *Low Latency* : Latency refers to the time taken for a message to travel from the sender to the receiver and NATS provides low-latency communication, which is crucial for real-time applications.

 - *High Throughput* : Throughput is the number of messages that can be processed or delivered within a specific time frame and NATS can handle high volumes of messages efficiently.